andersonvom/mparallel/README.rst

 ::

-  pip install parallel
+  pip install mparallel

 In your python modules, just import it and use it as follows:

 ::

   import time
-  import parallel
+  import mparallel

   def some_expensive_or_waiting_task(some_param):
     # ...